From the Churchill foundation...

 Anatomy, Biochemistry, Biological Anthropology, Chemical Engineering, Chemistry, Computer Science, Computer Speech and Language Processing, Engineering, Environment and Development, Epidemiology, Genetics, Mathematics, Mathematical Statistics, Metallurgy and Materials Science, Microelectronic Engineering and Semiconductor Physics, Pathology, Pharmacology, Physics, Plant Sciences, Polar Studies, Quarternary Science, Scientific Computing, and Zoology.
 Visit the Churchill website for instructions and for a more expansive list of eligible programs.

 The Churchill Scholarship is worth between $50,000 and $60,000, depending on the exchange rate.
 It covers all University and College fees (currently about $25,000).
-In addition, Churchill Scholars receive a living allowance, which in 2015-16 is £11,000 if enrolled in a nine-month program, £12,000 if enrolled in a ten- or eleven-month program, and £13,000 if enrolled in a full-year program.
-They receive an allowance of up to $1,500 for travel to and from the United Kingdom, as well as reimbursement of applications fees for a UK visa and health surcharge (currently over $500).
+In addition, Churchill Scholars receive a living allowance, which in 2015–16 is £11,000 if enrolled in a nine-month program, £12,000 if enrolled in a ten- or eleven-month program, and £13,000 if enrolled in a full-year program.
+They receive an allowance of up to $1,500 for travel to and from the United Kingdom, as well as reimbursement of application fees for a UK visa and health surcharge (currently over $500).

 The Foundation also offers the possibility of a Special Research Grant of up to $2,000.
 This grant may cover travel for presentations at international conferences, short stays at another university or institute for special research, and other activities.